amirouche/foundation/README.md

 ./manage.sh runserver
 ```

-## Prelude
+## Foundation

 Versioning in production systems is a trick everybody knows about
-whether it is through backup, logging systems and ad-hoc audit trail,
+whether it is through backup, doublpe, and triple backups, logging
-in other words tracebility wins (wait for the debbuger (read how to
+systems, bank and ad-hoc audit trail, in other words tracebility wins
-debug programs by Dybvig!)!).
+(wait for the debbuger (read how to debug programs by Dybvig!)!).

 It allows to inspect, debug and in worst cases rollback to previous
 states.
 There is no need to explain the great importance of history in